If you spend any time reading my words or listening to my thoughts on simple living, you’ll understand a couple of things about me.

 The key is that these baby steps need to be regular and consistent, not slap-dash and whenever the mood strikes.
 When we’re consistent with taking baby steps, they become the everyday actions that add up to enormous changes over time.

 Because you are busy.
 You are tired.
 You are stressed.
-You are overwhelmed at the idea of adding another responsibility to your life.
-Particularly an all-encompassing responsibility like, “live simpler”.
-How do you include that on your to-do list?!
+You are overwhelmed at the idea of adding another task or committment to your life.
+Particularly an all-encompassing committment like, “live simpler”.
+How do you include that on your to-do list?

-This doesn’t have to be as imposing as it sounds.
-In fact, you can make small changes that don’t feel any harder than what you’re already doing.
+But with baby steps, it doesn’t need to be imposing.
+You can make big life changes this year by choosing small actions every day that don’t feel any harder than what you’re already doing.

 Baby steps, my friend.
 Baby steps.

-And as you string together a handful of these baby steps, you will realise you are living simpler.
+And over time, as you string together a handful of these baby steps, you will realise you are living simpler.
 You are less stressed.
 Your home is less cluttered.

-Baby Step: Remove five unused items from your wardrobe.
-Baby step.
+- Remove five unused items from your wardrobe.